Home > Software > Soul Spiral

 - Soul Reaver Lighthouse Demo (PlayStation) - fully supported, including hashed name lookups for most files.

-- Soul Reaver (all other known PlayStation and PC versions created from May 1999 onward) - fully supported, including hashed name lookups for most files.
+- Soul Reaver (all other known PlayStation, PC, and Dreamcast versions created from May 1999 onward) - fully supported, including hashed name lookups for most files.

 - Soul Reaver 2 Air Forge Demo (PlayStation 2) - fully supported, including hashed name lookups for most files.